 Across all the sections, a small selection of comparative works by Euro-American artists such as Russell and George Catlin will help underline the distinctive visual languages found within Native art that form the exhibition’s primary focus.

 In addition to offering an overview of Indigenous visual culture through highlights from Gilcrease Museum, Past Forward also amplifies the perspectives of Native community members, scholars, and artists through the exhibition’s multi-vocal interpretive program and catalogue entries that feature varied Indigenous perspectives.
 At a time when marginalized peoples across North America are uniting to magnify their voices in the fight for socio-political reform, it is even more crucial to provide spaces in which members of these communities can present their own histories, cultures, and modes of expression.
-Spotlighting works created and collected by Native individuals, Past Forward: Three Millennia of Native American Art from Gilcrease Museum helps contribute to the widening narrative of American art history.
+Spotlighting works created and collected by Native individuals, Past Forward: Native American Art from Gilcrease Museum helps contribute to the widening narrative of American art history.

 Founded in 1949, the Thomas Gilcrease Institute of American History and Art, commonly known as Gilcrease Museum, has a vast collection of American art, including an unparalleled selection of Native American art and material.
 The Helmerich Center for American Research on the Museum’s campus houses the extensive archive that Thomas Gilcrease amassed.
 Gilcrease Museum is dedicated to bringing art, history, and people together to encourage research, discovery, enjoyment, and understanding of the diverse heritage of the Americas.
 The Museum founder’s fundamental interest in Native cultures was due in part to his own Muscogee (Creek) ancestry.
 Gilcrease was patron to a number of Native American artists of his time and purchased over five hundred paintings by twentieth-century Native artists.
 As a result, the museum not only tells the story of Native Americans through the exhibition of objects that are thousands of years old but also through recent paintings and sculptures.